Have you decided to take the plunge and start feeding your beloved pet the best and most natural diet you can provide?

 When I first started feeding our dogs raw, I dived into the deep end, feeding a PMR or more to the point Franken Prey model raw.

-I was worried that I wasn’t doing things right and that my dogs weren’t getting the right balance as all the information was so confusing and the more I read the more confused I became till I finally got the ureka moment and everything fell in to place, though this was after making a few mistakes in the beginning.
+I was worried that I wasn’t doing things right and that my dogs weren’t getting the right balance as all the information was so confusing and the more I read the more confused I became till I finally got the ureka moment and everything fell in to place, though this was after making a few beginners mistakes .

 From a beginners guide to more in-depth information can be found in the tabs under this page.